The Wallet: Production

-This was the first episode in the fourth season to include Elaine in a major role.
-Julia Louis-Dreyfus was pregnant for part of the third season and was absent in "The Trip" and only had cameo appearances in "The Pitch" and "The Ticket".
-The plot line of her in Europe and the men in California was to accommodate her absence.
+This was the first episode in the fourth season to include Elaine in a major role, with Julia Louis-Dreyfus returning to full screentime after taking maternity leave.

 Series continuity

 The wallet was later revealed to be in Jerry's couch in "The Pilot, Part 2".

 The box of cigars given to George by Susan's father, which George in turn gives to Kramer, is the same box of cigars that burns down the cabin in "The Bubble Boy".
 The story of the cigars continues on and is a central part of the story in "The Cheever Letters".